traez/traez/README.md

 ### Hi there 👋

 Welcome to my GitHub profile.
-I’m attempting a transiton to Tech.
+I’m attempting a transition to Tech.
 A career in Web Development to be particular.
 I'm actively building my portfolio, and below are some of the projects I have worked on:

-**1) Buhari Tribute Page; Pen created on CodePen.io, as one of freeCodeCamp's Responsive Web Design Projects**
+**1) Buhari Tribute Page; a pen created on CodePen.io as one of freeCodeCamp's Responsive Web Design Projects**
 [https://traez.github.io/buhari-tribute-page/](https://traez.github.io/buhari-tribute-page/ "Buhari Tribute Page")
-<a href="https://traez.github.io/buhari-tribute-page/" target="_blank">https://traez.github.io/buhari-tribute-page/</a>

 <!--